dwarvesf/brainery/labs/Market Report Jan 2024.md

 With an increase in cybercrime with the [‘Mother of all breaches’](https://www.msn.com/en-us/money/other/mother-of-all-breaches-data-leak-reveals-26-billion-account-records-stolen-from-twitter-linkedin-more/ar-BB1h8uz2) and the Congress hearing on [child safety on social networks](https://www.msn.com/en-us/news/technology/tiktok-snap-x-and-meta-ceos-grilled-at-tense-senate-hearing-on-social-media-and-kids/ar-BB1hxlbh), the demand for cybersecurity is higher than ever.
 Ransomware attacks continue to plague organizations worldwide, with these malicious incidents demanding better response strategies and proactive measures to prevent them.
 In addition, cybercriminals are increasingly using AI to craft sophisticated social engineering attacks.

 In the industry, there is a growing **skill gap** for cybersecurity engineers, creating demand on initiatives for upskilling and reskilling know-how on cybersecurity.
-The concept of **[Zero Trust](https://www.isaca.org/resources/news-and-trends/industry-news/2023/track-these-7-trends-for-proactive-cybersecurity-in-2024**—where) no one is automatically trusted, even within the organization—has gained much higher prominence leading up towards 2024.
+The concept of [Zero Trust](https://www.isaca.org/resources/news-and-trends/industry-news/2023/track-these-7-trends-for-proactive-cybersecurity-in-2024)—where no one is automatically trusted, even within the organization—has gained much higher prominence leading up towards 2024.

 ## References